Avasz/Basic-Linux-Course/Chapters/chapter2.md

 1. Filesystem is method of storing/finding files on a hard disk. *Icing on top of the cake would be filesystem*
 1. Partitions in Linux is different from partition in windows.
 	a.
 They do not have drive letters (C: drive, D: drive) in Linux.
+1. By dividing the hard disk into partitions, data can be grouped and separated as needed.
+That means, in case of some failures or mistakes, it will affect only a single partition such that the data from another partition will have chance to stay intact.
 --

 ###2.
 Linux Filesystem in detail.